ubucon-asia/blog.ubucon.asia/content/post/uca24-moved-in-advance/index.md

 If you would like to sponsor us, and would like to get notified once more informations available, [please feel free to contact our sponsorship team with email.](mailto:sponsorship@ubucon.asia)

 ## Joint event with GNOME.Asia
 As of today, We're still discussing with GNOME Foundation on organizing joint event with GNOME.Asia.
-Since we'll need to publish our sponsorship prospectus and start reaching out sponsors soon, We're trying to make decision by Feburary.
+Since we'll need to publish our sponsorship prospectus and start reaching out sponsors soon, We're trying to make decision by Feburary or March.

 ## More informations
 Our UbuCon Asia 2024 website is now up on https://2024.ubucon.asia!
 We'll be publishing more informations and updates there.
 Feel free to visit to learn more about the event!